Revocable Living Trusts Attorney in Knoxville, Tennessee

 Determine the beneficiaries of the trust assets.

 Create the trust document with the assistance and guidance of a seasoned attorney.

 Sign the trust document in front of a notary.

 Change the title of trust assets with a title or deed document.

 An experienced Tennessee living trusts attorney can walk you through the legal steps involved in creating a trust and make sure your document is valid and meets all procedural requirements.

 Creating a trust while you’re alive allows you to prepare for future uncertainties.
 While it seems quite straightforward to create a living trust, it is still important that it meets all necessary legal requirements.
 Therefore, when considering drafting a living trust, you need to speak with an experienced estate planning attorney for proper guidance.

 At Mark E. Tillery, Attorney at Law, I have the diligence and knowledge to advise and guide individuals through the complexities involved in creating a living trust.
 As your attorney, I can help draw up your living trust and estate documents and craft a strategic plan to fund the trust.
 I will work diligently with you to help you achieve your estate planning goals.

 Living Trusts Attorney in Knoxville, Tennessee

-If you need proper guidance when drafting your living trust or estate plan, contact my firm – Mark E. Tillery, Attorney at Law – today to schedule a simple consultation.
+If you need proper guidance when drafting your revocable living trust or estate plan, contact my firm – Mark E. Tillery, Attorney at Law – today to schedule a simple consultation.
 My firm proudly serves clients across Knoxville, Tennessee, and surrounding areas throughout Knox County, including Clinton, Farragut, and Maryville.